 ToM tends to reason about other peoples' perceptions, beliefs, and goals and take them into account \cite{byom2013theory}.
 A significant body of work on XGDAI involves agents/robots collaborating with humans and other agents.
 Given this reality, it is imperative for agents to adequately understand their teammates for effective collaboration and provide a useful and timely explanation when necessary.
 A useful step in this direction may be to integrate the ToM concept in the explanation framework enabling an agent to also reason about other teammates' perceptions and mental states.
-A well-constructed ToM should enable the robot to understand its teammates' expectations and thereby provide a useful, relevant, and timely explanation when necessary.
-The motivation here is that humans are well known to collaborate with their teammates and explain their behavior using the ToM concept extensively.
+A well-constructed ToM should enable the robot to understand its teammates' expectations and provide a useful, relevant, and timely explanation.
+The motivation here is that humans are well known to collaborate with their teammates extensively and explain their behavior using the ToM concept.
 Currently, only one approach mentioned generating explanations about user/team-member expectations and possible violations of expectations \cite{gervasio2018explanation}.

-\subsubsection{Rich Perceptual-Cognitive Explainability framework}
+\subsubsection{Rich Perceptual-cognitive Explainability Framework}

-A significant number of approaches, particularly approaches on deliberative XGDAIs, provide an explanation at the level of agents' cognitive functions which are not grounded on actual agents' perception of the real world.
+A significant number of approaches, particularly those on deliberative XGDAIs, explain at the level of agents' cognitive functions, which are not grounded on actual agents' perceptions of the real world.
 On the other hand, a few studies, mainly reactive XGDAIs, highlight procedures for explanation generation at the level of the agent's perceptual function (sensor information, environment states, etc.) with a poor or non-existent explainable cognitive framework or explainable decision-making framework.
-A rich perceptual-cognitive explainable framework that abstracts low-level agent's perception (primarily perceptual explanatory knowledge) for high-level cognition and explainability would significantly advance the current research on XGDAI.
-Some emerging techniques of explainability/interpretability would be useful, e.g. CAMs to identify the salient information in an image, visual grounding to localize an image component, and REG to enable an agent to clearly distinguish between objects in a shared workspace (e.g. in situated human-robot dialogues).
+A rich perceptual-cognitive explainable framework that abstracts low-level agent perception (primarily perceptual explanatory knowledge) for high-level cognition and explainability would significantly advance the current research on XGDAI.
+Some emerging techniques of explainability/interpretability would be useful, e.g., CAMs to identify the salient information in an image, visual grounding to localize an image component, and REG to enable an agent to distinguish between objects in a shared workspace (e.g., in situated human-robot dialogues).